 Gourmet All-Day Café Toastique to Open First Kansas City Area Location on June 13

-The Overland Park Store Will Feature a Nutrition-Packed Menu Served Inside a Modern SettingOVERLAND PARK, KS, UNITED STATES, May 27, 2026 /EINPresswire.com/ -- Toastique, the vibrant gourmet toast, juice and coffee bar conceptualized in Washington D.C., will officially open its doors in Overland Park, Kansas on Saturday, June 13.
+The Overland Park Store Will Feature a Nutrition-Packed Menu Served Inside a Modern SettingOVERLAND PARK, KS, UNITED STATES, May 28, 2026 /EINPresswire.com/ -- Toastique, the vibrant gourmet toast, juice and coffee bar conceptualized in Washington D.C., will officially open its doors in Overland Park, Kansas on Saturday, June 13.
 Serving a health-focused menu of breakfast, lunch and brunch options, Toastique will be located at 6445 W 135th Street, just outside the popular Corbin Park shopping mall.
-Beginning at 8am that day, the first 100 customers in line will receive $50 in Toastique reward dollars (with a minimum of a $10 purchase).
+Beginning at 8am that day, the first 100 customers in line will receive $50 in Toastique reward dollars with any toast purchase.
+Those who aren’t the first 100 will still receive a free Drip Coffee or Small Juice (12oz) on tap with any $10+ purchase.

 The location marks the first Toastique within the Kansas City region and will be managed by area native and entrepreneur Jonathan Willis.
 A proponent for healthy living, Willis is also the founder of a local fitness studio who instantly connected with Toastique’s menu and convenience.
 He looks forward to creating a destination that’s both delicious and nutritious, where people can feel good about what they eat, even when they’re on the go.
 Toastique – Overland Park will serve a menu of gourmet toasts, smoothie bowls and handheld smoothies, cold-pressed juices, an espresso bar, and more.